mydung09t3/guardrailsioChallenge/README.md

 1. Clone code from github
 2. Install nodes and npm package
  If your machine already had Node and npm package, ignore this step
-3. Install cypress, newman and dependencies
+3. Install cypress and dependencies
    > npm install
 4. Run the test and generate report
    > npm run test
+5. Install Newman
+   > npm install newman
-5. Go to folder "cypress/reports/mochareports/report.html" and copy the path then open in the browser to view report.
+6. Go to folder "cypress/reports/mochareports/report.html" and copy the path then open in the browser to view report.
-6. How to run API Test:
+7. How to run API Test:
    1. Run below command line to run api test.
      > npm run apitest
    2. The API test is stored in "cypress/test/API folder".
 It has 2 files: collection.json and environment.json.